 What does it take to live a happy life?
-There are varying views on this topic, and the research being undertaken only continues to shed light on the science of happiness.
-Today, let’s just ponder three key ingredients for a happy and fulfilled life.
+There are varying views on this topic, and research only continues to shed light on the science of happiness.
+Today, let’s just ponder three potential key ingredients for a happy and fulfilled life that you really love.

 “Even a happy life cannot be without a measure of darkness, and the word happy would lose its meaning if it were not balanced by sadness.” – C.G.
 Jung

-Of course, there are many ways to go about living a life you love.
-I hope these three approaches give you some new ideas on how to be a happier human today.
+Of course, there’s more than one way to go about living a life you love.
+I hope these three approaches give you some new ideas to contemplate.

 1. The Need for Mastery.